Search for opportunities to participate in a women’s health research study.

-Pelvic prolapse is the gradual moving or “dropping” of a pelvic organ to a lower position in the pelvis.
+Pelvic organ prolapse is the gradual moving or “dropping” of a pelvic organ to a lower position in the pelvis.
 The top of the vagina, the bladder, or the rectum may be the main prolapsed organ.
-If the uterus has not been removed, it too may prolapse.
-A careful pelvic exam should reveal which organs have dropped.
+If the uterus has not been removed, it too can prolapse.

 Symptoms of Pelvic Organ Prolapse

 Pelvic organ prolapse usually does not appear quickly.
 Over time, patients may experience: